 As promised, you won’t have to chop a single vegetable for this recipe!
-That’s right, just use a 16 ounce package of frozen mixed vegetables and dehydrated minced onions.
+That’s right, just use a 16-ounce package of frozen mixed vegetables and dehydrated minced onions.
 (If you decide to use a fresh onion rather than the dehydrated, finely mince 1/2 of a large onion.
 You will then need to saute in a little veggie broth to soften it.
 It will no soften during the short oven cooking time.)

 Add the dried minced onion and stir around for a minute so that the onion begins to rehydrate.
-Then add the vegetables on top and sauté for about 5 minutes in the vegetable broth so that the vegetables have mostly thawed.
-(You will want to watch your pan carefully and add more broth if the vegetables begin to stick.)
-Add in the cooked lentils and the cup of vegetable broth, arrowroot starch (can sub corn starch) thyme and salt.
-Stir until well mixed and bubbly.
-The “gravy” should begin to thicken as well.
+Then add the vegetables on top and sauté for about 5 minutes in the vegetable broth so that the vegetables have mostly thawed and the mixture is bubbly and has begun to thicken.
+Add in the cooked lentils.
+This is the time to add a little more salt to taste if desired.

-Pour into a 7″x11″ baking pan and set aside.
+Pour into a 9×13″ baking pan and set aside.
 This is really the best size pan for the recipe.
-If you don’t have that though, a 9″x9″ deep pan will probably work.

 Some people would shudder at the idea of using potato flakes to make the mashed potatoes.
 Others would shudder at the thought of actually boiling the potatoes and mashing them.
 On days when I don’t have a lot of time or patience, I definitely go with the boxed potato flakes.
 By adding nutritional yeast to the potato flakes, you get an almost cheesy flavor.